 Gastrointestinal: Anorexia, constipation, diarrhea, fecal impaction, nausea, vomiting

 Concerns related to adverse effects:

 • Electrolyte disturbances: Severe hypokalemia may occur; frequent monitoring of serum potassium is recommended within each 24-hour period; ECG monitoring may be appropriate in select patients.
-Cation-exchange resins may also affect other cation concentrations possibly resulting in decreased serum magnesium and calcium.
+Cation-exchange resins may also affect other cation concentrations, possibly resulting in decreased serum magnesium and calcium.

 • Fecal impaction: Large oral doses may cause fecal impaction (especially in elderly); rectal administration has been associated with fecal impaction in children.

 • Intestinal necrosis: Intestinal necrosis (including fatalities) and other serious gastrointestinal events (eg, bleeding, ischemic colitis, perforation) have been reported, especially when administered with sorbitol; concomitant administration of sorbitol is not recommended.
 Increased risk may be associated with a history of intestinal disease or surgery, hypovolemia, prematurity, and renal insufficiency or failure.
 Use only in patients who have normal bowel function.
 Avoid use in any postoperative patient at risk for constipation or impaction until normal bowel function resumes; discontinue use if constipation occurs.
-Oral or rectal administration of sorbitol-containing sodium polystyrene sulfonate suspensions is contraindicated in neonates (particularly with prematurity).

 • Cardiovascular disease: Use with caution in patients with severe heart failure and/or hypertension; sodium load may exacerbate condition.